ahmedsam007/NanoJet/Tools/INSTALL_EXTENSION_UPDATE.md

 4. **Enable "Developer mode"** (toggle in top-right corner)

-5. **Remove the old IDMMac extension** (if you have it installed):
+5. **Remove the old NanoJet extension** (if you have it installed):
-   - Click "Remove" on the old IDMMac Interceptor extension
+   - Click "Remove" on the old NanoJet Interceptor extension

 6. **Click "Load unpacked"**